microbus-io/fabric/docs/tech/patharguments.md

     method: GET
 ```

-The `Load` endpoint is reachable at the internal `Microbus` wildcard URL of `https://article/{id}` where `{id}` is expected to be an `int`.
+The `Load` endpoint is now reachable at the internal `Microbus` wildcard URL of `https://article/{id}` where `{id}` is expected to be an `int`.
 The argument `id` of the function is unmarshaled from the second part of the path because it shares the same name as the path argument.

 ```http
 GET /1 HTTP/1.1